anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

  2. In the following sub-section we give the composite event definitions of *meeting*, *moving*, *leaving an object* and *fighting*.
 These definitions take the form of common sense rules and describe the conditions under which a CE starts or ends.
-For example, when two persons are walking together with the same orientation, then moving starts being recognised.
-Similarly, when the same persons walk away from each other, then moving stops being recognised.
+For example, when two persons are walking together with the same orientation, then moving starts being recognized.
+Similarly, when the same persons walk away from each other, then moving stops being recognized.

-Based on a collection of input events and composite event definitions, we would like to perform probabilistic inference and recognise instances of the composite events of interest.
+Based on a collection of input events and composite event definitions, we would like to perform probabilistic inference and recognize instances of the composite events of interest.

 ### Domain types